-Members are able to change their PCP at any time.
-Medicaid Managed Care, HARP, and CHP ID Cards list the
+Members can change their PCP at any time.
+Medicaid Managed Care, HARP, and CHP ID Cards list the Member's PCP.

-Member's PCP.
 A new Member ID card will be issued upon a new or change in PCP selection.

 PCP Auto Assignments